Top 9 Factors Affecting Concrete Strength

 Starting a project with weak concrete, especially if you’re a contractor, can weaken your reputation, as the customer will blame the contractor rather than the materials.

-Even if you are a homeowner working on a small domestic project, understanding what influences concrete strength can help you do a better job.
+Even if you are a homeowner working on a small domestic project, like laying a driveway, understanding what influences concrete strength can help you do a better job.

 #1: The Quality of Raw Materials